saucelabs/sauce-docs/docs/testrunner-toolkit/integrations/circleci.md

 https://github.com/saucelabs/saucectl-cypress-example/blob/master/.circleci/config.yml#L2-L3
 ```

-Now, you can use the orb directly as a step of one of your jobs:
+Now you can use the orb directly as a step of one of your jobs:
 ```yaml reference
 https://github.com/saucelabs/saucectl-cypress-example/blob/master/.circleci/config.yml#L13-L15
 ```